clarkmoniz/recipes/README.md

 This project is a basic recipe website using HTML and CSS.

-The purpose of this project is to revisit the basics of HTMl and CSS.
+The purpose of this project is to revisit the basics of HTML and CSS.

 It consists of a main index page which has links to a few recipes.
 The website displays the bare minimum with its markup and styling.